wsoeltz/building-brainiacs-v2/README.md

 The managers also include a field called `htmlContent` which is where you can add the description for the manager.
 This will render as HTML and at a minimum must include a paragraph - `<p>Some text here</p>`.
 Refer to [HTML in the JSON](#htmlinjson) for more information.

+**Add Managers Contact Information**

+In addition to adding Manager profiles to the Specialists page, you can also add their contact information to both the Landing page and the Contact Us page.
+In the file [`src/content/contact.json`](src/content/contact.json), you will find another list called `contactInfo` where it can be added to in the same vein as the above lists.
+Updates to this list will show up on both the Landing page and the Contact Us page.

 <a name="updatingtestimonials"/>

 ## **Updating Testimonials**